 To advance a women’s first agenda, D.C. needs autonomy so we can provide healthcare services to our residents.
 We must urge Congress to remove the spending rider prohibiting us from using our locally raised tax dollars for reproductive health care.

 Brooke will support the Maternal Health Care Improvement and Expansion Act of 2019 which requires health care plans to cover at least two postpartum healthcare visits, home visits, fertility preservation services, and transportation stipends for travel to and from prenatal and postpartum visits.

 In her first term, Brooke pledges to make tampons and pads free for women at or below the poverty line.

 Brooke pledges to expand the DC Fair Elections Program to cover the cost of childcare, which is often a significant barrier deterring women and parents from running for elected office.
 The expansion of this program will help to even the playing field.
-Currently, only four out of fourteen DC Councilmembers are women.
+Currently, only five out of thirteen DC Councilmembers are women.
 We have to do better.